 I. Program Information

-The Fisher Fine Arts Library, the University's principal library for the arts, supports the research and teaching of faculty and students in the School of Design, the Department of the History of Art (SAS), the College of General Studies, and a number of interdisciplinary graduate group programs.
+The Fisher Fine Arts Library, the University's principal library for the arts, supports the research and teaching of faculty and students in the School of Design, the Department of the History of Art (SAS), the College of Liberal & Professional Studies, and a number of interdisciplinary graduate group programs.

-The Department of the History of Art, formed in 1960, offers an undergraduate major and undergraduate courses in Ancient Near Eastern art, Egyptian, Islamic, South Asian, Greek, Roman and Etruscan; Early Christian and Byzantine; Medieval; Italian Renaissance; Northern Renaissance and Baroque; Nineteenth and Twentieth Century; and American.
-The Department expects to add East Asian art and contemporary art to its offerings.
+The Department of the History of Art, formed in 1960, offers an undergraduate major and undergraduate courses in Ancient Near Eastern art, Egyptian, Islamic, South Asian, East Asian, Greek, Roman and Etruscan; Early Christian and Byzantine; Medieval; Italian Renaissance; Northern Renaissance and Baroque; Nineteenth and Twentieth Century; and American and Contemporary Art.
 The Graduate Group in the History of Art, which consists of members of the Department, faculty from other Penn departments, and curators and scholars from other Philadelphia institutions, offers courses leading to the A.M. and Ph.D. degrees in the fields above as well as in Ancient Near Eastern and Egyptian art, Islamic art and South Asian art.
 The Group admits about 10 new students each year.

 The Graduate Group in Art and Archaeology of the Mediterranean World (AAMW) is an interdisciplinary program of courses leading to the Ph.D. degree in the ancient cultures surrounding the Mediterranean basin, and the Graduate Group in Asian and Middle Eastern Studies offers courses in East Asian art leading to the A.M. and Ph.D. degrees.
 Other programs across the university, including American Civilization, Classical Studies, Communications, English, Folklore and Folklife, History, Urban Studies, Urban Policy, Urban Transportation, and the Institute for Environmental Studies draw upon the resources of the Fisher Fine Arts Library.